microsoft/vegalite-for-powerbi/README.md

 ## Update Vega

+PowerBI uses a secure iframe that disallows access to certain variables on the `window` variable.
+Vega reads the device pixel ratio to render visualizations on a canvas with the correct resolution.
+Since the variable is not available, we currenlty have to patch Vega so that it does not access it.

-`cp node_modules/vega/build/vega.js libs/vega.js` then replace the access to `window.devicePixelRatio` with a constant.
+To do so, run `cp node_modules/vega/build/vega.js libs/vega.js` then replace the access to `window.devicePixelRatio` with a constant (e.g. `2`).

 ## Contributing